Russ Tamblyn: Personal life

 Tamblyn married actress Venetia Stevenson in 1956, but they divorced the next year.
-In 1960 he married Elizabeth Kempton, a showgirl, in Las Vegas.
-In later years, Tamblyn discovered he had a daughter he did not previously know about from the 1960's with artist and spiritual practitioner Elizabeth Anne Vigil.
-His first daughter, China Faye Tamblyn, is an artist and heavy metal welder who lives in California.
-Tamblyn did not meet her until she was a teenager, and only after the birth of his second child, actress Amber Tamblyn, who was born in 1983 to his third wife, Bonnie Murray.
+In 1960, he married Elizabeth Kempton, a showgirl, in Las Vegas.
+In later years, Tamblyn discovered he had a daughter from a 1960s relationship with artist and spiritual practitioner Elizabeth Anne Vigil.
+That daughter, China Faye Tamblyn, is an artist and heavy metal welder who lives in California.
+Tamblyn did not meet her until she was a teenager, and only after the birth of his second child, actress and author Amber Tamblyn, who was born in 1983 to his third wife, Bonnie Murray.

 In 2012, it was announced that Tamblyn was working on an autobiography, Dancing On The Edge.
+The book was released in 2024.

 Tamblyn underwent open heart surgery in October 2014.
 There were complications afterward and during his rehabilitation, but his health had reportedly improved by February 2015.

-In June 2021, Amber Tamblyn wrote an essay in The New York Times expressing solidarity with Britney Spears's effort to end the conservatorship controlling her life.
-Tamblyn wrote that she became financially successful when she turned 21 and starred in Joan of Arcadia.
-Her father became her co-manager and her mother her business manager.
-She wrote that having her parents on the payroll complicated their relationship, and that having money at such a young age also complicated other relationships with relatives, friends and romantic partners, that she was "everybody's ATM", and that her money "paid for our vacations, dinners out, and sometimes even the bills".
-But she wrote that she remains close to her parents despite those difficult years.
-"My mom taught me everything I know about money management, from balancing checkbooks to coding my business expenses in my credit card statements.
-My father was a fiercely protective advocate."